Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

 )

-To achieve this, a layout that has variants needs to have some code that removes all other layouts and only show its variants and a button to show all layouts again.
-This is shown in the on click event listener in @keyboard-show-variants.
+To achieve this, a layout that has variants needs to have some code that removes all other layouts and only shows its variants and a button to show all layouts again.
+This is shown in the on-click event listener in @keyboard-show-variants.
-The back button removes every element in the list and inserts all layouts back to the list.
+The back button removes every element in the list and inserts all layouts back into the list.

 #let code = "
 layout_row.connect_activate(clone!(@strong keyboard_layouts, @weak list, @strong back_row => move |_| {